-As part of the development of this AAP, the City consulted and coordinated with non-profit organizations, affordable housing providers, and government agencies regarding the needs of its low- and moderate-income community.
-These outreach efforts are summarized in the Executive Summary and Citizen Participation sections of this AAP and provided in Appendix A to this AAP.
+As part of the development of this AAP, the City consulted and coordinated with non-profit agencies, affordable housing providers, and government agencies regarding the needs of the low- and moderate-income community.
+The outreach program has been summarized in the Executive Summary and Citizen Participation sections of this AAP and provided in Appendix A to this AAP.